celinval/kani-verifier-blog/_posts/2023-07-31-optimizing-kani.md

 The verification problem is computationally hard, so any optimisation that can brings benefits overall, or help in some specific situation is worth having.

-# Selecting a different SAT Solver globally or per harness
+# Supporting Multiple SAT Solvers

 SAT solving is typically the most time-consuming part of a Kani run.
-There is a large number of SAT solvers available, whose performance can vary widely depending on the specific type of formula, and it can be very helpful to be able to try different SAT solvers on the same problem to dertermine which one performs best.
+There is a large number of SAT solvers available, whose performance can vary widely depending on the specific type of formula, and it can be very helpful to be able to try different SAT solvers on the same problem to determine which one performs best.

-By default, CBMC uses the [MiniSat](http://minisat.se/) SAT solver, but it also allows to use a different SAT (or [SMT](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories)) solver through a command line switch.
+By default, CBMC uses the [MiniSat](http://minisat.se/) SAT solver.
+While CBMC can be configured to use a different SAT solver at build time, having to rebuild it to switch SAT solvers is inconvenient.
+Thus, we introduced an enhancement to CBMC's build system that allows CBMC to be built with multiple SAT solvers, so that the user can select one of them at _runtime_ via an option (`--sat-solver`)[^1].

-To ease the selection of the SAT solver for Kani users, we've introduced a Kani attribute, `kani::solver`, that can be used to specify the SAT solver to use for each harness.
+With this enhancement in CBMC, and to ease the selection of the SAT solver for Kani users, we've introduced a Kani attribute, `kani::solver`, that can be used to specify the SAT solver to use for each harness.
-We've also introduced a global command line switch `--solver <SOLVER>` that overrides the harness `kani::solver` attribute when activated.
+We've also introduced a global command-line switch, `--solver <SOLVER>`, that overrides the harness `kani::solver` attribute.

 For instance, one can configure Kani to use [CaDiCaL](https://github.com/arminbiere/cadical) as follows: